SAFEtoolbox/SAFEtoolbox.github.io/index.md

 SAFE was originally developed in Matlab by Francesca Pianosi, Fanny Sarrazin and Thorsten Wagener at the Department of Civil Engineering at the University of Bristol.
 The R version was developed by Isabella Gollini and Valentina Noacco.
-The Python Jupyter Notebooks were developed by Andres Penuela-Fernandez.
+The Python version was developed by Fanny Sarrazin, and Jupyter Notebooks were developed by Andres Penuela-Fernandez.

 ### Acknowledgements ###